DerRafDev/terminal-chat/README.md

 ## How to Run in your Terminal 👩🏻‍💻

-To run in your terminal, you must:
+To run in your terminal, you have first enter in the server:
+>To start run in server: npm start

+Then, you have to enter in client:
 >To start run in client: node index.js --username [Choose your name] --room [Choose your room name] --hostUri http://localhost:9898
->To start run in server: npm start

 ## Result 🖥️